Elvira Guerra: Life

 Guerra was born in Saint Petersburg around 1855, daughter of circus performer Rodolfo Guerra.

 The Times mentions her in an 1882 article on Hengler's Grand Cirque.
 In 1890, she opened the Grand Hippodrome in Bordeaux.

-In 1900, she competed in the 1900 Summer Olympics in the hacks and hunter combined (chevaux de selle) atop her horse Libertin, one of only two female riders, finishing outside the top four.
+In May 1900, she was one of three female riders who competed in the hacks and hunter combined (chevaux de selle) during the International Horse Show in Paris.
+The show was part of the Exposition Universelle, and the equestrian events were later classified as part of the 1900 Summer Olympics.
+Riding the horse Libertin, she finished outside the top four.

 She died in Marseille in 1937.
 A street in Bordeaux is named Rue Elvira Guerra in her honour.